Wilderness Motorhomes Ltd Privacy Policy

 For the purposes of this privacy policy the terms “Wilderness”, "we", "us" or "our" is a reference to Wilderness Motorhomes Limited.

-For the purposes of the GDPR, Wilderness is the data controller.
+For the purposes of the EU GDPR, UK GDPR and UK Data Protection Act, Wilderness is the data controller.

-If you have any questions about this privacy policy, or any requests in relation to your personal data held by us, please write to us by email to privacy@wilderness.co.nz or by mail to Privacy Officer, Wilderness Motorhomes, 11 Pavilion Drive, Airport Oaks, Auckland, New Zealand.
+If you have any questions about this privacy policy, or any requests in relation to your personal data held by us, please write to us by email to privacy@wilderness.co.nz or by mail to Data Protection Officer, Wilderness Motorhomes, PO BOX 53134, Auckland Airport, Auckland 2150, New Zealand.
+Our appointed Data Protection Officer (DPO) is our Head of Digital Experience.

 3. The information we collect about you